GrandpaBond/pxt-heading/README.md

 us the heading angle.

-However, in the fully general situation where the microbit might be mounted on a slant, the Spin-Circle appears tilted into an ellipse when looking down any axis onto the plane of the other two axes (XY,YZ & ZX).
+However, in the fully general situation where the microbit might be mounted on a slant, the Spin-Circle appears tilted into an Ellipse when looking down any axis onto the plane of the other two axes (XY,YZ or ZX).
-Each ellipse will in general show a different eccentricity, and we will obtain the best heading discrimination by choosing the projection plane showing the least eccentric (i.e most nearly circular) ellipse.
+Each Ellipse will in general show a different eccentricity, and we will obtain the best heading discrimination by choosing the projection plane showing the least eccentric (i.e most nearly circular) Ellipse.

 (Some systems just use an accelerometer to tell which way is "up", but this can only be trusted if the buggy is guaranteed to be completely at rest when you measure.)

-Having selected the best two axes to use, we'll need to transform each new reading from around the ellipse, back onto a true circle.
-This can require up to three ransformation steps:
+Having selected the best view to use, we'll need to transform each new reading from around the Ellipse, back onto a true circle.
+This can require up to three transformation steps:

-* first we will generally need to shift it, effectively moving the ellipse's centre to the origin;
+* first we will generally need to shift it, effectively moving the Ellipse's centre to the origin;

-* if we are unlucky and the ellipse appears tilted, we may then have to rotate it to lie squarely over the axes;
+* if we are unlucky and the Ellipse appears tilted, we may then have to rotate it to lie squarely over the axes;

-* finally we must scale one value in propotion to the eccentricity (so stretching the ellipse into a perfect circle).
+* finally we must scale one value in propotion to the eccentricity (so stretching the Ellipse back into a perfect circle).

-Applying simple trigonometry to the final position on the circle gives us a relative angle which can then be offset by a known bias to return the true heading with repect to North.
+Applying simple trigonometry to the final position on the circle gives us a relative angle which can then be adjusted by a known offset to return the true heading with repect to magnetic North.

 ## Field Distortions
 So much for the theory!
 In the real world there are several factors which conspire to distort the actual field as